Everything you need to know about having a wedding on and off the beach.

 What can my guests and I use to help plan our trip before and during our stay?

-Visit South Walton provides up to 100 complimentary Visitor Guides, Beachgoer’s Guides, and Visitor Maps to help you and your group navigate the destination and explore all we have to offer.
-If you would like to request these items, please visit our publications page.
+Visit South Walton provides up to 100 complimentary Visitor Guides, Beachgoer’s Guides, Hiking & Biking Guides, and/or Visitor Maps to help you and your group navigate the destination and explore all we have to offer.
+If you would like to request these items, please complete our weddings brochure order form.
 Should you need more than 100 of any one item, please contact the Visit South Walton Sales Department directly at (800) 822-6877.
 All items ordered must be picked up at the South Walton Visitor Information Center.

 What is the difference between public and private beach accesses?